-- TSSAA must now receive 18% of the gross gate receipts in the region softball tournament.
-This must be submitted to the TSSAA office immediately following the tournament.
-After TSSAA's 18%, game expenses, and team mileage have been paid in the regional tournament, the net receipts shall be divided among the participating teams.
+- TSSAA must now receive 18% of the gross gate receipts in the district and region softball tournaments.
+This must be submitted to the TSSAA office immediately following the tournaments.
+After TSSAA's 18%, game expenses, and team mileage have been paid in both regional semi-final and championship game, the net receipts shall be divided between the two participating teams.
 Teams within the county where the game is being played shall receive no expense allowance.
 Teams traveling from outside the county to game site shall receive 40 cents per mile round trip.

 - Video taping or filming is permitted as long as the taping or filming is for private use or use by the two schools involved and not for public or commercial use.
 Video taping or filming must be done from the individual's seat.
 Individuals will not be allowed to use tripods.
 A school taping or filming its own game may use a tripod.
 A school will not be allowed to tape or film a game unless its team is involved in the game.
 All taping or filming by the school may be approved by the local Game Director, and the Game Director shall assign space, when available, from which to tape or film.

-Any media entity or school wishing to videostream or tape delay any part of the region tournaments for any sports other than football must get permission from the tournament director.
+Any media entity or school wishing to videostream or tape delay any part of the region tournament must get permission from the tournament director.
 If such permission is granted, a minimum fee of $250 (tape delay) or $500 (live telecast/videostream) is required.
 The fee will be paid to the game director and shall be included as part of the gate receipts.

 - Games throughout the tournament series are scheduled to be completed by certain dates.
 It is imperative that we keep the tournaments on schedule.
 With a more compact schedule this spring, this responsibility is even greater.